ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {% endfig %}

-A white kitchen design with a wooden panel over the counters is still not very popular soolution.
-If you want to achieve an **uncommon result** in your house or apartment, you should consider such a combination.
+A white kitchen design with a wooden panel over the counters is still not very popular solution.
+If you want to achieve an **uncommon result** in your house or apartment, consider such a combination.

 {% fig %}